walton5511/wikiwikihk/docs/information/customized-coinshop.md

 ---

-Everything you need to know about the customization of coinshop items is listed here.
+Everything you need to know about the customization of coinshop items is listed here, as well as information about the big prizes of God's Altar.
 The list will be updated as new stuff is released.

 ---

-## **Pets' Custom Buffs**
+## **Pets' Buffs**

 ### ``Viking Bushi``
 - **[Odin's Blessing]:**
-  - Damage dealt is increased by %5.
+  - Damage dealt is increased by 5%.
   - Every 60 seconds: MP is increased by (Player Level\*20).
 ### ``Ninja Bushi``
 - **[Ninja's Blessing]:**
-  - Damage dealt is increased by %5.
+  - Damage dealt is increased by 5%.
   - Shadow resistance is increased by 10.
 ### ``Super Santa Bushi``
 - **[Blessing of Christmas]:**
-  - Damage dealt is increased by %5.
+  - Damage dealt is increased by 5%.
   - Increases fame received by 5%.
 ### ``Indian Bushi``
 - **[Indian's Blessing]:**
-  - Damage dealt is increased by %5.
+  - Damage dealt is increased by 5%.
   - Fire resistance is increased by 10.
   - Damage received from critical hits is decreased by 10%.
 - **[Indian Blood Tie]:**
+  - Duration: 5s
   - There is a 100% probability to remove bad effects of level 4 or lower.
   - Every 2 seconds: 10% HP is recovered.
+### ``Fibi Frosty``
+- **[Owl Blessing]:**
+  - Damage dealt is increased by  10%.
+  - Water resistance is increased by 10.
+- **[Slight Freeze]:**
+  - Duration: 2s
+  - Movement impossible.
+  - No attack possible.

 ---